IamAdri/adrielle/README.md

 # Adrielle website

 ## Description
-Adrielle is an ecommerce website for a fictional shop of women`s shoes.
+Adrielle is a fictiv ecommerce website women`s shoes.

-This project is an example for my portofolio and it can do the following main tasks:
+This project is a demo for my portofolio and it can do the following main tasks:

 - CRUD actions expected in an ecommerce website: fetch products, add or remove from favorites and cart, write a review or make an order.
 - Show and edit user`s details such as delivery address, personal orders and reviews.
 - Authenticate users with NextAuth via Google Provider.
-- RLS policies in Supabase so that user can have access only to their personal details.
+- Save products from favorites and cart if any of user before he logged in and transfer to user account.
 - Light/dark mode.